elastic/elastic-charts/packages/charts/api/charts.api.md

     };
     // (undocumented)
     name?: string;
-    // Warning: (ae-forgotten-export) The symbol "HeatmapBrushEvent" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-forgotten-export) The symbol "HeatmapBrushEvent_2" needs to be exported by the entry point index.d.ts
     //
     // (undocumented)
     onBrushEnd?: (brushArea: HeatmapBrushEvent_2) => void;